Doctors Note Logo

 Water doesn't create gas, but it does move air.
 Burping after drinking water is usually caused by air swallowing (aerophagia) and the natural pressure-release system of your gut.
 Conditions like GERD and hiatal hernia can make this response more noticeable, but most cases are manageable and not dangerous.

 Understanding your habits, slowing down, and recognizing patterns can go a long way toward relief.
-If burping is frequent or bothersome, consider using a free symptom checker for Aerophagia (Swallowing Air) to get personalized guidance on your symptoms and potential next steps.
+If burping is frequent or bothersome alongside other digestive symptoms, Ubie's free symptom checker can help you identify possible causes and determine whether you should seek medical attention.

 And most importantly, if you have symptoms that feel severe, persistent, or concerning, speak to a doctor.
 A medical professional can help rule out serious conditions and guide you toward appropriate treatment and peace of mind.